exoscale/lingo/README.md

 Trying to make spec explain message more usable with small, composable additions.

-The goal is to provide the spec users with more data from errors and and give means to render helpful error messages.
+The goal is to provide spec users with more data from errors and give means to render helpful error messages.

-It differs from other similar libraries in that the focus is more on (explain-)data first, then leveraging that for potential rendering.
+It differs from other similar libraries in that the focus is more on (explain-)data first, than leveraging that for potential rendering.
 You can use lingo without its error rendering facilities in order to just infer more information about your errors.

 Internally building this data is done via transducers that are run against the explain-data problems.
-It's quite easy to pull this apart and build your own if want/need to.
+It's quite easy to pull this apart and build your own if you want/need to.

 ## Installation